Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 I would usually start with Mobile-only devices and Facebook News Feed placement.
 In another ad set, I would test Desktop devices only.

-I prefer to test in the newsfeed first before expanding to other placements (I prefer FB & IG in prospecting and All placements further down the funnel) but this will depend on your audience and how good your creative is set up to work with those placements.
+I prefer to test in the newsfeed before expanding to other placements (I prefer FB & IG in prospecting and All placements further down the funnel), but this will depend on your audience and how well your creative is set up to work with those placements.

 I don’t include Audience Network or Messenger placements for testing because, in practice, these skew results, often quite badly in cases where Facebook may overspend in placements like Audience Network with very bad performance.

-Create ads that trigger the only 3 things you need a user to do: stop and take notice, engage, and take action.
+Create ads that trigger the only 3 things you need a user to do: stop, take notice, engage, and take action.

 Don’t overcomplicate your ads.